Beyond Bootcamps: What American IT Is Missing

 Professionalism grows out of mentorship and history.
 My grandfather, Yevhen Maksyutenko, a WWII military cartographer, knew that a map error meant soldiers’ deaths.
 His standard was flawless accuracy.

-"Grandpa checked the maps before the assault.
-Dad checked an aircraft before take-off.
+“Grandpa checked the maps before the assault.
+Dad checked an aircraft before takeoff.
 I check the code.
-The essence is the same: prevent catastrophe," says Andrii Nikolaiev, founder of Digital Polygraph.
-Today that means reviewing AI-driven code that controls critical systems.
-Lacking an inner standard, the industry papers over weak professionalism with layers of process — and teams bloat to breaking point.
+The essence is the same: prevent catastrophe,” says Andrii Nikolaiev, founder of Digital Polygraph.
+Today that means reviewing AI-generated code that controls critical systems.
+Lacking an inner standard, the industry papers over weak professionalism with layers of process — and teams bloat to the breaking point.

-The Human Factor in the Age of AI: Trust & Courage
+The Human Factor in the Age of AI: Trust and Courage

-"What if you'd been wrong?" — "The child would still be alive," she answered.
+“What if you had been wrong?” — “The child would still have lived,” she answered.

 That story is about intuition and courage when data are incomplete.
-In IT this is decision-making under uncertainty when AI returns an ambiguous output.
+In IT, this is decision-making under uncertainty when AI returns an ambiguous result.

 AI hallucinations are like faulty maps.
 Example: